Authored by the expert who managed and guided the team behind the Laos Property Pack

 What are the exact steps to buy property in Laos right now?

-The standard sequence in Laos is: choose your property type (condo versus leased landed home), verify the seller's right to sell and the property's legal status, sign a conditional agreement with a controlled deposit, run registry checks and obtain official valuations, execute the final contract, and register the transfer with DONRE.
+The standard buying process in Laos in 2026 runs: choose property type (condo vs. leasehold landed), verify the seller's legal right to sell and the asset's legal classification, sign a conditional agreement with a controlled deposit, run registry and title checks, complete official valuation for tax purposes, execute the final contract, register the transfer with the competent authority, and then handle post-close admin like utilities, condo management registration, and TIN setup if needed.

 We have a document entirely dedicated to the whole buying process our pack about properties in Laos.